Mai0313/llmwerewolf-rs/README.md

 CI builds run automatically on tags matching `v*` and upload the `.crate` file.
 Uncomment the publish step in `build_package.yml` to automate crates.io releases.

+Distribution identifiers:

+- Crate: `llmwerewolf`
+- npm: `llmwerewolf` (and scoped `@mai0313/llmwerewolf`)
+- PyPI: `llmwerewolf-rs`

 ## 🧩 Cross Builds

-This template does not ship cross-compile tooling by default.
+This setup does not ship cross-compile tooling by default.
 If you need cross or zig-based builds locally, install and configure them per your environment.

 GitHub Actions `build_release.yml` builds multi-platform release binaries on tags matching `v*` and uploads them to the GitHub Release assets.